nqpz/mult3plus1/README.md

     are Fibonacci numbers.
 Seems pretty high (seems to reach 2 for larger values).

+  - `depthfirstdelta fibratio comparerandom SEED`: Run `fibratio` on both the Collatz proof tree and on a random tree to compare the two ratios.

 Where $N$ is a positive integer denoting search depth.